by Tashun Chism

 This was the scene earlier today in Homer as authorities searched the woods for an armed robber.

-"We got a call that somebody had strong armed the clerk and hit him in the head and that's when we got involved in it," said Angelina County Sheriff Kent Henson.
+"We got a call that somebody had strong armmed the clerk and hit him in the head and that's when we got involved in it," said Angelina County Sheriff Kent Henson.

 The robbery took place shortly before 11am at the Homer Mini-Mart.
-After allegedly assaulting the clerk, Arrester Joe Smallwood fled with an undisclosed amount of cash.
-Authorities initially searched for Smallwood in the Chalk Branch subvision.
+After allegedly assualting the clerk, Arester Joe Smallwood fled with an undisclosed amount of cash.
+Authorities initially searched for smallwood in the Chalk Branch subvision.
 With guns drawn and the both sides of the road blocked, they soon cornered Smallwood in the woods off farm road 326 and highway 69.

 Then suddenly, Smallwood was spotted.

 "I saw him stand up and I knew he had a white shirt on and I knew where the other officers were at.
 I had been listening to the radio.
 I knew it had to be him.
 So we advanced on him, me and another officer, and we took him down.
 He didn't fight or anything.
 He didn't have a choice," Angelina County Sheriff's Department reserve deputy Dennis Cochran said.

 After a search that lasted more than 2 hours, Smallwood was captured, without incident.